 If you cross a caramel apple with an apple sheet cake you’d get something like this delicious dessert.
 It’s super moist and quite sweet, with plenty of juicy apple in every bite.
-And after the summer from @#%# I think we all deserve a treat, don’t you?
+And after all the summer heat and hectic-ness I think we all deserve a treat, don’t you?

 But honestly?
 The best apples for baking are the apples you’ve got on hand.
 For this particular cake, which is quite sweet, I find tart apples work best.